Can humans acquire the art of the long view? We think so. Thinking

 The objective of the project, Thinking Like a Cloud, is modeled after Aldo Leopold’s land ethic: Thinking Like a Mountain.
 It describes an ability to appreciate the interconnectedness of things over space and time, to see the long view rather than just the immediate demands.
 Today the perspective of a cloud might be even more apt in representing systems thinking.

 Nobody conceived of clouds as habitat for life, until a few recent studies.
 Microbes not only hitch rides in the clouds, traveling thousands of miles, but are metabolizing, reproducing, and ‘eating things up there.
 Their numbers in the clouds (over 100 different species in a single sample) suggest that they play a role in precipitation and in the way the clouds form.
-Cloud droplets form around Cloud Condensation Nuclei, particles such as pollen, or dust — or microbes.
-Not just ‘passive riders’, the microorganisms are in a way the essence of a cloud.
+Cloud droplets form around Cloud Condensation Nuclei, particles such as pollen, or dust or microbes.
+Up to one third of CCN are of biological origin.

-Around 95% of the cells in human body belong to our microflora: humans are made mostly of microbes.
-What’s more, our individual microbiomes not only play a role in digestion and immune responses but also influence brain chemistry and human behavior.
-Including the microbiome as part of an individual is, some researchers said, a new way to look at human beings.
-An ingested cloud microbiome combines with our own microflora, rendering us part-cloud.
+Around 95% of the cells in human body belong to our microflora.
+The interaction of the microbiomes with its human hosts influence the kind of people we are, playing a role not only in digestion but also in our behavior and brain chemistry.
+Including the microbiome as part of an individual is a new way to look at human beings.

 As the balloon moves through the atmosphere, the cloud moisture condenses on the two mesh wings of the Collector and flows into a container, which is protected by a reflux valve.
 The Rashel polypropylene mesh is especially efficient at capturing water droplets.
 It can extract 30% of the humidity from the cloud: around 0.7 to 1.75 L of water per m2, per hour.